 Figure 1.
 Schematic of Augmented Reality System with Tactile Stimulator.

 Participants will then be seated behind the augmented reality system (Figure 1) and instructed to place their hand onto the black felt fabric within the augmented reality system.
-Within the self-built system there is a 1920 x 1080-pixel Spedal Webcam Wide Angle Camera situated in the middle of the central area, away from the participant’s view.
-26cms above the felt base of this central area, there is a mirror, which is placed 26cms below a screen with a resolution of 1920 x 1200 pixels, with a width of 52cms and a height of 32cms.
-The distance between the central area with the felt base and the area from the mirror to the screen is 2cms.
+Within the self-built system there is a 1920 x 1080-pixel Spedal Webcam Wide Angle Camera at the edge of the black felt on the side the participant sits, away from the participant’s view.
+26cms above the felt base, there is a mirror, which is placed 26cms below a screen with a resolution of 1920 x 1200 pixels, with a width of 52cms and a height of 32cms.
+The thickness of section on which the mirror sits is 2cms.
 This screen is 54cms from the base of the system, and the base of the system is 82cms from the ground.
-Participants will be instructed to place either their index or middle finger outstretched onto the felt.
+Participants will be instructed to place either their right index or middle finger outstretched onto the felt.
 The decision of whether the participant will use their index or middle finger will be pseudo randomised (to give equal representation of each finger) via MATLAB prior to any participants taking part.
 There will be two white dots for each hand on the felt and participants will be instructed to place their hand between these two dots.
 Participants will be instructed to view their hand’s image in the mirror (the real hand will be hidden from view) throughout the experiment.
 The camera placed underneath the mirror on the felt base will be used to deliver a live feed video of the participant’s hands to the computer screen at the top of the augmented reality system, which will show in the mirror reflection to the participants.
 There is a delay of 170ms in the video processing pipeline from the camera image to the augmented video image.

 Participants will undergo 4 conditions: multisensory stretching (MS), unimodal-visual stretching (UV), a non-illusion control condition without tactile input (NI), and a non-illusion control condition with tactile input (NIT).
 There will be vibrotactile stimulation to the finger in all conditions, but only tactile input of the researcher touching the participants hand in the conditions where this is mentioned.
 Each trial will last 2.4 seconds for the manipulation phase, where the finger will be stretched by 60 pixels (2.1 centimetres) in UV and MS conditions, followed by a further 2.4 second habituation phase in which participants can view and move their (augmented) finger, whilst they keep the rest of their hand still, before the screen goes dark, indicating that the next trial can start.
 The MS condition consist of the researcher touching and pulling the participant’s finger as the participant views their finger stretching in a congruent manner.
 The UV conditions consists of the participants viewing their finger stretch without any experimenter manipulation.
 The NI condition provides no visual or touching tactile manipulations to the finger.
 The NIT control condition will involve no visual input of the finger stretching, instead the image of their finger will be visible but unchanged.
 Additionally, this condition will include tactile input of the experimenter’s hand touching the participant’s finger, but without pulling.
-The inclusion of the NIT condition is to assess if the localisation of the cortical representation arises from the resizing manipulation to the finger, or whether it stems from the tactile input given to the finger.
 Visualisation of all conditions can be seen in Figure 2.